tdcmeehan/rfcs/RFC-0001-nan-definition.md

 Some read the above as disallowing NaNs because floating point types are defined only as mantissa and exponent, and there are no special values defined like NaN, infinity, and -infinity.
 I don't think it's clear one way or the other, and it looks like most databases do support NaN values.

-With regard to sorting, the ANSI spec says the following:							>
+With regard to sorting, the ANSI spec says the following:
-> f)  PVi is said to precede QVi if the value of the <comparison predicate> “PVi <comp op> QVi” is True for the applicable <comp op>.
+> f)  PVi is said to precede QVi if the value of the &lt;comparison predicate> “PVi &lt;comp op> QVi” is True for the applicable &lt;comp op>.
 >
-> g)  If PVi and QVi are not the null value and the result of “PVi <comp op> QVi” is Unknown, then the relative ordering of PVi and QVi is implementation-dependent.
+> g)  If PVi and QVi are not the null value and the result of “PVi &lt;comp op> QVi” is Unknown, then the relative ordering of PVi and QVi is implementation-dependent.

 ### Current Presto behavior